 How Long Do I Have to Sue?

-Maine’s Death Act provides a two-year statute of limitations for pursuing some wrongful death claims, which begins to accrue at the date of death.
-However, the Maine Health Security Act, which governs medical malpractice claims, is a three-year statute of limitations.
+Maine’s Death Act provides a three-year statute of limitations for pursuing some wrongful death claims, which begins to accrue at the date of death.
+Also, the Maine Health Security Act, which governs medical malpractice claims, is a three-year statute of limitations.
 This claim accrues on the date that the medical negligence occurred.

 What Damages Can You Seek in a Wrongful Death Malpractice Case?

 There are generally no caps on damages in medical malpractice cases.
 Juries determine what is reasonable and necessary to help compensate the injured party if they determine an award is inappropriate.
 The one major exception to that rule is wrongful death cases.
 The medical malpractice claims that involve patient deaths are subject to the limitation on damages prescribed in Maine’s Death Act.

 The Death Act now allows for recovery of up to $1,000,000 to the statutory beneficiaries for loss of comfort, society, and companionship of the deceased.
 In short, this means that compensation because of the emotional distress the family is facing is capped at $1,000,000.
 The economic losses (based on medical bills and other tangible and provable losses) is still uncapped.
 Punitive damages, meanwhile, are capped at $500,000.

 One notable feature of the Death Act is a savings clause.
 This allows the personal representative to bring any personal injury claims that the decedent may have obtained during the period between the injury and death.